computesphere-samples/computesphere-nodejs-example/README.md

 # ComputeSphere NodeJS Example

-This is the example for the tutorial on deploying a NodeJS project to ComputeSphere.
+This example deploys a NodeJS application to ComputeSphere.

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/download/package-manager) (includes npm) - To build the project
 - [Docker](https://docs.docker.com/engine/install/) - To create and deploy the image
+- A [ComputeSphere](https://computesphere.com) account.
+Sign up for free and [see our docs](https://docs.computesphere.com/) for more information on getting started.

 ## Setup